 By Jennifer Roberts

-Summer is officially here and riding season is in full swing, but as the mercury rises everyone should begin to monitor your horse’s water intake more than ever.
+When summer is officially here and riding season is in full swing, carefully monitor the temperature and watch your horse’s water intake more than ever.

 During hot spells it is imperative that your horses are provided with plenty of clean and cool water.
 And yes, you read that correctly, McKernan noted that horses prefer cool water in the heat and warm water during the colder months, just like we do.